Animecointeam/Animecoin/README.md

 - Signing raw transactions is unavalable in SPV mode (there's no chainstate data to scan for inputs).
 - Operations implying rescan (such as importing keys) cannot be done in pruned and SPV modes (SPV improvements in development).

-0.10 pre-release notes
+0.10.0 release notes
 ---------------------
 - Faster block syncing and compact blocks support.
 - Wallet startup time reduced significantly by caching the block hashes on disk; transaction table updating is also much faster now.
 - Fee Control Features available.
 - Running wallet in SPV mode is possible now, pruned mode is available as well, more options in development.
 - A soft fork akin to BIP-0065 is prepared.
-Blocks of the new version are not yet generated in pre-release versions.
+Blocks of the new version are not yet generated.
 - Initial support for the user interface to multisig capabilities.
 - Improved application design, including animecoin-tx and consensus library.
 - Tor hidden service setup automated.